 If there are witnesses, you need to document that as well.
 Write down their full name, contact information, and request that you contact them later to collect an official statement.

 In a car accident situation, you need a police report.
-While that report may not be used in court, it can be used as a negotiation tool to ensure that the defendant pays the settlement the plaintiff deserves.
+While you can’t use the police report in court, you can use it as a negotiation tool to ensure that the defendant pays the settlement you deserve.

 Any damage that you encounter – whether it is vehicle damage, property damage, or medical bills – must be documented.
 Write down the damage amount and save receipts or medical statements showing how much you have paid.
 Documenting your actual damages can help maximize your settlement, and also helps your attorney calculate any potential future damages so that you are not forced to pay out of pocket for these expenses later on.

 4. Avoid Negotiating with Insurance Claims Adjusters

 Instead of negotiating with the claims adjuster on your own, hire an accident attorney.
 An accident attorney can negotiate on your behalf, and knows how to avoid the tricks and decoy tactics that claims adjusters will use to lower your settlement or even delay payment.
 Many insurance claims adjusters will contact victims early, acting as though they are their advocate, to get them to admit fault or misinterpret what they say to lower the settlement amount.